CloudBoltSoftware/cloudbolt-forge/README.md

 The CloudBolt CMP utilizes Python as it's primary language.

 For a _very_ brief primer on Python as a programming language and common methods for development, reference the [python primer](python_primer.md)
+## Reference Sheets

+CloudBolt appliance is served from Linux, to CLI reference for those new to Linux [linux cheatsheet](linux_cheatsheet.md)

 ## License
 Contributions to this project are governed by the CONTRIBUTING file and the Apache License.